Frequently Asked Questions

-There is not a set schedule, however the Utilities Department follows a City-wide rotation, and the current route is posted to the website’s calendar, and municipal cable channel (Comcast 16, or live on website here).
+There is not a set schedule, however the Utilities Department follows a City-wide rotation.
 We understand that no one likes to be surprised by rusty water and we work to constantly improve our service and communication to our customers.

 What is the typical water pressure in the City?

 Your water meter can be an invaluable tool in detecting water leaks in and around your home.
 If you suspect a leak, please follow the steps below.

 - Make sure no water is running: Turn off all faucets and water-consuming appliances – even your automatic ice maker and your evaporative cooler.

 - Read your water meter: Write down the current reading.

 - Read the meter again after 30 to 60 minutes: If the meter reading has changed, you have a leak.